issp-center-dev/HPhi/doc/en/source/howtouse/basicusage_en.rst

  2. Create input files for Standard mode

   In Standard mode, you can choose a model (the Heisenberg model, Hubbard model, etc.) and a lattice (the square lattice, triangular lattice, etc.) from those provided; you can specify some parameters (such as the first/second nearest neighbor hopping integrals and the on-site Coulomb integral) for them.
 Finally, you have to specify the numerical method (such as the Lanczos method) employed in this calculation.
-The input file format is described in Sec. :ref:`How to use HPhi <Ch:Prerequisite>`.
+The input file format is described in :ref:`How to use HPhi <Ch:Prerequisite>`.

  3. Run